notionbb/NotionBB/readme.md

-# FluxBB 1.5 Readme
+# NotionBB 1.5 Readme

 ## About

-FluxBB is an open source forum application released under the GNU General Public Licence.
+NotionBB is an open source forum application released under the GNU General Public Licence.
 It is free to download and use and will remain so.
-FluxBB was conceived and designed to be fast and light with less of the "not so essential" features that some of the other forums have whilst not sacrificing essential functionality or usability.
+NotionBB was conceived and designed to be fast and light with less of the "not so essential" features that some of the other forums have whilst not sacrificing essential functionality or usability.